25 Ways to Save on Gas while Camping

 Proper Fitting Gas Cap

-An improper fitting gas cap can let vapors get out.
+An improperly fitting gas cap can let vapors get out.
 Make sure yours fits well.
 You may consider getting a locking gas cap to deter theft.

 Skip the Premium